RadishLab/myc-getter/README.md

 ### image
 - Returns the image markup or `false` if the image doesn't exists
+- This method also works with the Gallery field type
 - Pass the image size inside the key using a pipe (e.g. `image_field|medium`)
 - Format: string
 - Filter name: `myc_getter_get_acf_image`